abraunegg/onedrive/docs/USAGE.md

       Set the directory used to store the configuration files --create-directory ARG
       Create a directory on OneDrive - no sync will be performed.
-  --debug-https
+  --create-share-link ARG
+      Create a shareable link for an existing file on OneDrive --debug-https
       Debug OneDrive HTTPS communication.
   --destination-directory ARG